Bernardo (footballer, born 1995): Permanent return to Red Bull Salzburg

 Bernardo signed for Salzburg on a permanent deal on 2 July 2021 after a successful loan spell in the second half of the previous season.

 On 16 July 2021, Bernardo scored the opener in the Austrian Cup in a 4–1 away win against WSC Hertha Wels.
 Bernardo helped Salzburg to a fourth consecutive double – his third overall with the club – and a ninth consecutive league title with another successful campaign.

+VfL Bochum

+On 2 August 2023, Bernardo signed a two-year contract with VfL Bochum in Bundesliga.
+He finished his first season at Bochum in 2023–24 as the player with most duels won in the league in 504 occasions.

+Hoffenheim

+On 5 June 2025, Bernardo joined TSG Hoffenheim.

 Personal life

 Bernardo is the son of former Brazil international footballer Bernardo Fernandes da Silva.